top of page

 (dir.
 Rebecca Martínez)

 This bilingual musical adaptation has songs in English and in Spanish.
 It was performed in all five boroughs of New York.
+It toured again in the summer of 2024.

 The Public Theater Mobile Unit